On Ternary Quotients of Cubic Hecke Algebras: Introduction

 \subsection{Open problems}

 The work leaves for now the following questions open : \begin{enumerate} \item Over $\Z/4\Z$, and even over $\Z$, does $\mathcal{H}_n$ coincide with the quotient of the group algebra of $\Gamma_n$ by the ideal generated by $s_1 s_2^{-1} - s_1^{-1} s_2 + s_2 s_1^{-1} - s_2^{-1} s_1$ ? \item Which are the Markov traces on $K_n(1)$ with $4 t(1) \neq 0$ ?
 Are there non-obvious ones~?
-(Notice that the natural projection $\Gamma_n \onto C_3 = <s>$ obviously induces a Markov trace $t : K_n \onto (\Z/8)C_3$ with $u=s$ and $v = s^2$.) \item What is the minimal $r$ ($r \geq 3$) such that $2^r K_{\infty} = 0$ ? (this might be settled by a computer able to compute $K_5(1)$ as a $(\Z/2\Z)^r$-module for $r$ large enough.) \item We lack a nice description of the intersection of the defining ideals of the `two Temperley-Lieb algebras', at third roots of 1 and in characteristic 2.
-This would help understanding $\mathcal{BMW}_n$ (see Definition \ref{defbmw}). \item Do we have $\mathcal{BMW}_{\infty} = K_{\infty}(1)$, over a field of characteristic 2 ? \item Are there `nice generators' for the defining ideal of $\mathcal{BMW}_n$ ? \item We did not study the deformation of $K_n$ proposed in \cite{FUNARBELLIN}, although we hope our work now provides a firmer ground for it. \item Does $\mathcal{H}_n$ admit a `nice' deformation, and a related Markov trace ? \item Is there a nice description of the algebra $K_4(1)$ in characteristic 3 ? \item What are $K_5, K_6$ as modules over the ring $\Z_3$ of 3-adic integers ? \item Are the natural morphisms $\Gamma_n \to \Gamma_m$ for $n \leq m$ injective for $n \geq 6$ ? \end{enumerate}
+(Notice that the natural projection $\Gamma_n \onto C_3 = <s>$ obviously induces a Markov trace $t : K_n \onto (\Z/8)C_3$ with $u=s$ and $v = s^2$.) \item What is the minimal $r$ ($r \geq 3$) such that $2^r K_{\infty} = 0$ ?
+Note that $2^5 K_{\infty} = 0$ by proposition \ref{propnew}. \item We lack a nice description of the intersection of the defining ideals of the `two Temperley-Lieb algebras', at third roots of 1 and in characteristic 2.
+This would help understanding $\mathcal{BMW}_n$ (see Definition \ref{defbmw}). \item Do we have $\mathcal{BMW}_{\infty} = K_{\infty}(1)$, over a field of characteristic 2 ? \item Are there `nice generators' for the defining ideal of $\mathcal{BMW}_n$ ? \item We did not study here the deformation of $K_n$ proposed in \cite{FUNARBELLIN}, although we hope our work now provides a firmer ground for it.
+See \cite{G32} for the characteristic $0$ case. \item Does $\mathcal{H}_n$ admit a `nice' deformation, and a related Markov trace ? \item Is there a nice description of the algebra $K_4(1)$ in characteristic 3 ? \item What are $K_5, K_6$ as modules over the ring $\Z_3$ of 3-adic integers ? \item Are the natural morphisms $\Gamma_n \to \Gamma_m$ injective for $6 \leq n \leq m$ ? \end{enumerate}